Travelling to Iceland Post Covid-19

 Iceland has been successful in its response to COVID-19, by pursuing a policy of early detection, high volume testing, exhaustive contact tracing, quarantining of at-risk individuals, and isolation of infected individuals.
 Primary schools in Iceland have remained open, and no lockdowns have been imposed.
 Detailed information about the situation in Iceland – including daily statistics – can be found at www.covid.is.

-Restrictions introduced on July 31 reimpose a 100-person limit of larger gatherings and reinstate the 2-meter social distancing rule.
+Restrictions introduced on September 7 impose a 200-person limit of larger gatherings and instate a 1-meter social distancing rule.
 This applies to all businesses, workplaces, and public establishments.
-Where the 2-meter rule cannot be respected masks should be used, such as on domestic flights and ferries.
+Where the 1-meter rule cannot be respected masks should be used, such as on domestic flights and ferries.
 All businesses and establishments open to the public must provide hand sanitizers, and regularly clean and disinfect their premises and equipment.
 Bars and restaurants must close by 11 PM.

 Iceland continues to implement the European-wide travel restrictions imposed for the Schengen Area.
-As of early August, Iceland is open to residents of Europe and a select list of other countries.
+As of early September, Iceland is open to residents of Europe and a select list of other countries.
 The list of countries will be updated approximately every two weeks.
-Since travel restrictions to Iceland were relaxed in mid-June, thirteen different airlines have begun scheduled flights to Keflavik International Airport.

 All visitors to Iceland are required to fill out a registration form (at www.covid.is/english) prior to arrival.
 Visitors are also encouraged to download and use the COVID-19 app Rakning C-19 (available for Andriod and iOS).
 The app contains important information on COVID-19 and how to contact health care services in Iceland.